jswent/hass-crestron-component/README.md

 ```

 - _name_: The entity id will be derived from this string (lower-cased with \_ for spaces).
 The friendly name will be set to this string.
+- _power_on_join_: digital feedback (read-only) that represents the state of the audio zone's power.
+- _power_off_join_: digital join that represents the power off button of the audio zone.
+Signal will be pulsed.
 - _mute_join_: digital join that represents the mute state of the channel.
 Note this is not a toggle.
 Both to and from the control system True = muted, False = not muted.
 This might require some extra logic on the control system side if you only have logic that takes a toggle.
 - _volume_join_: analog join that represents the volume of the channel (0-65535)
 - _source_number_join_: analog join that represents the selected input for the output channel.
 1 would correspond to input 1, 2 to input 2, and so on.